crcx/retroforth/doc/RETRO-Book.md

 ## Sigils as a Language Element

-A big change in RETRO 12 was the elimination of the traditional parser from the language.
+A big change in Retro 12 was the elimination of the traditional parser from the language.
 This was a sacrifice due to the lack of an I/O model.
-RETRO has no way to know *how* input is given to the `interpret` word, or whether anything else will ever be passed into it.
+Retro has no way to know *how* input is given to the `interpret` word, or whether anything else will ever be passed into it.